sprucetonye/sprucetonye/README.md

 ## Hello my name is Tonye Waribo <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" height="28px" alt="hi">

-I'm Tonye Waribo a Technical Product Manager | Flutter Dev. and a lover of anything Quad(Copter)  on [Medium](https://medium.com/@tonyewaribo).
-I Spend most of time learning and practicing automation with Bash and Python, building mobile apps with flutter, contributing on open source projects has been a joyful thing for me, I will be embacking on a teach a kid a thing about tech from 1st of January 2024 by God's grace.
+I'm Tonye Waribo a Software Engineer | Flutter Dev. and a lover of anything Quad(Copter)  on [Medium](https://medium.com/@tonyewaribo).
+I Spend most of my time learning and practicing automation with Bash and Python, building mobile apps with flutter, contributing on open source projects, which has been a joyful experience for me, I love God and I also teach kids in children's church.

 :mailbox: Reach me out!